HDFGroup/hsds/docs/design/obj_store_schema.md

 The goal of the object schema is to be of sufficient fidelity that it should be possible to convert a traditional HDF5 file to a set of objects, and then convert the set of objects to a HDF5 file that is equivalent to the original file.

+### Comparison of managing HDF5 entities in a file vs. an object store

+Management of HDF5 entities in an object store brings up a different set of considerations when compared with managing entities within an HDF5 file:

+1. The object storage system is itself an efficient key-value store, so there is no need for internal data structures such as btrees
+2. Management of "free space" within a file is not an issue when using an object store
+3. The object storage system doesn't provide the equivalent of an append operation, so the entire object must be re-written for each write
+4. Performance is sensitive to the size of objects in the object store (c.f. http://improve.dk/pushing-the-limits-of-amazon-s3-upload-performance/)
+5. Given that writes to the object store are atomic, there is no possibility that the storage system will be left in an inconsistent state
+6. Certain functions that are typically performed by the filesystem (e.g. listing files, file permissions) we need to be managed by the service (e.g. there needs to be the ability to store the access rights for a given object
+7. Unlike HDF5 entities in a file, the "file" an object store object is contained in is not immediately apparent.
+The connection between objects and the "file" they are contained in needs to be explicitly managed.

 ### Additions to the HDF5 data model to support the HDF REST API

 Several additions to the HDF5 data model have been made in order to support the HDF REST API.
 In the reference implementation of the HDF REST API (h5serv), these additions were stored in a hidden group within the traditional HDF5 file managed by the service.
 In hsds, these additions can be directly modeled by the schema.

+These additions are described in the sub-sections below.

 #### UUID